Jerry-Wemisiko/Password-locker/README.md

 ## Description

  An interactive and  amazing application that will help us manage our passwords and even generate new passwords for us.
+ You will also save your credentials and access them anytime

 ## Setup/Installation Requirements